Teaching Philosophy - Mike Calbot Golf

 So often, instructors only work on the technique side of the swing and students usually do not accomplish what they could have, had they incorporated the other two sides of the triangle.

-There are basically 5 levels to this triangle (beginner, novice, intermediate, advanced and professional).
+There are basically 5 levels to this triangle (beginner, novice, intermediate, advanced and expert or professional).

 There are three basic swing types: The swinger, the hitter and the hit/swinger.
 There are differences in each technique.
 Swingers have a more pivotal action whereas hitters have a more linear motion and a hit/swinger has both the pivot and the linear brace motion.